-The Shawnee County Fair will be held at the Stormont Vail Events Center, Stormont Vail Events Center Drive, Topeka, Kansas July 25 - 28, 2024.
+The Shawnee County Fair will be held at the Stormont Vail Events Center, Stormont Vail Events Center Drive, Topeka, Kansas July 24 - 27, 2025.

 Pre-entry is required for the following: Open Livestock, Quilts, and Scarecrow.
 Exhibitors should check individual department rules for times entries are accepted and judged.
 All exhibits must remain in place throughout the fair.
-Entries may be picked up at noon, unless noted differently under each department, on Sunday, July 28th.
+Entries may be picked up at noon, unless noted differently, on Sunday, July 27th.

-The Shawnee County Fair Association, its officers, directors, managers, and superintendents cannot be held responsible for any damage, loss, or injury to exhibitors, or other persons while on the Events Center grounds whether the loss or damage arises from an accident or any other cause.
+The Shawnee County Fair Association, its officers, directors, managers, and superintendents cannot be held responsible for any damage, loss, or injury to exhibitors, or other persons while on the Events Center grounds, whether the loss or damage arises from an accident or any other cause.